 Clark County accepts scores from PST on a continuous basis.

-Oral Board Interviews will be scheduled in August!
+Oral Board Interviews will be held as often as possible, on a rolling schedule.
 (All interviews are conducted via Webex online)

 View our Civil Service Process